MaartenGr/BERTopic/docs/faq.md

 The [min_df](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html)
 parameter is used to indicate the minimum frequency of words.
 Setting this value larger than 1 can significantly reduce memory.

+Fourth, there is an update in HDBSCAN that prevents some issues with memory on very large datasets (millions of rows) that can currently only be installed through their master branch:

+`pip install --upgrade git+https://github.com/scikit-learn-contrib/hdbscan`

 If the problem persists, then this could be an issue related to your available memory.
 The processing of
 millions of documents is quite computationally expensive and sufficient RAM is necessary.